avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 **To compute the plot from the presaved SHAP values**:

 ```
-python plotfrompickle.py --file pickleFileName
+python plotShapFromPickle.py --file pickleFileName
 ```

 Where the pickleFileName must be a pickle file in the results directory and contain two pickles (one with the SHAP values and one with the data).
-These files are produced automatically by the shapleyvals.py script.
+These files are produced automatically by the computeShapVals.py script.

 The plot produced will be the same as the above one, but the running time will be much faster.

-**To compute plots with the SHAP values for positional features**:
+**To produce plots with the SHAP values for positional features**:

 ```
-python analyse.py --file pickleFileName
+python plotPositionsFromPickle.py --file pickleFileName
 ```

 Where the pickleFileName is the same as above (from the results directory).
 This script will produce a plot looking at the positional features (e.g. G at position 19 in the guide) and plot the SHAP values in a bar plot.